elvisburrniku/Clientlly-Webpage/replit.md

 ✓ Fixed all LSP import errors and ensured proper Footer component integration ✓ Maintained responsive design and professional styling matching the overall site aesthetic

+✓ COMPLETED navigation menu updates to redirect to subscribe page (July 26, 2025) ✓ Updated all "Pricing" navigation links in desktop and mobile menus to redirect to /subscribe ✓ Fixed pricing navigation buttons in landing.tsx, contact.tsx, about.tsx, and collaboration.tsx ✓ Replaced pricing section scroll behavior with direct subscription page navigation ✓ Ensured consistent "Buy Now" and "Start Your Trial" button functionality across all pages

 ✓ COMPLETED trial page complete redesign with stunning modern design (July 26, 2025) ✓ Created beautiful animated hero section with gradient backgrounds and professional typography ✓ Enhanced navigation with BusinessFlow Pro logo, mobile menu, and language selector